Seatis/my-teaching-materials/java-testing/1-junit/workshop/Workshop02.md

 # The Second test experience
 - Create a sum method in your class which has an ArrayList of Integers as parameter
-- It should sum the elements in the list
+- It should return the sum of the elements in the list
 - Create a test for that
     - Add a new test method
     - Instantiate your class
     - create a list of integers
     - use the `assertEquals` to test the result of the created sum method
 - Run them
-- Create a test where you
+- Create different tests where you
     - test your method with an empyt list
     - with a list with one element in it
     - with multiple elements in it